Find Online Colleges

 The tulip poplar was chosen because it was used extensively by the Tennessee pioneers to construct their houses, barns and other buildings.
 The tree sometimes reaches a height of 200 feet and frequently shows 50-100 feet of trunk without a branch.
 The bark is smooth and brownish gray.
 The leaves are very smooth with a broad notch at the tip.
 The flowers are tulip-like, green-orange in color, and are 1-3 inches deep.
 In honor of the state's Bicentennial celebration in 1996, the yellowwood was named Tennessee's bicentennial tree.

-The following description of the tulip poplar, the botanical name of which is Liriodendron Tulipifera, is taken from The Complete Guide to North American Trees:
+The following tulip poplar, the botanical name of which is Liriodendron Tulipifera, is taken from The Complete Guide to North American Trees:

 Yellow-poplar (Liriodendron tulipifera), also called tuliptree, tulip-poplar, white-poplar, and whitewood, is one of the most attractive and tallest of eastern hardwoods.
 It is fast growing and may reach 300 years of age on deep, rich, well-drained soils of forest coves and lower mountain slopes.
 The wood has high commercial value because of its versatility and as a substitute for increasingly scarce softwoods in furniture and framing construction.
 Yellow-poplar is also valued as a honey tree, a source of wildlife food, and a shade tree for large areas.